wg-osr/walkerga.github.io/class/fi_lizardfolk.md

 <ins>Starting Skills (+5)</ins><br>
 Your choice of Swamp Herbs, Mudcrafting, or Fishing.

-For every Lizardfolk template you have, you gain 1 HP.
+For every Lizardfolk template you have, you have +1 Armor when not wearing armor.

 **A:** Aquatic, Bite<br>
 **B:** Rotten Teeth<br>